stefffffffffano/AML_FederatedLearning/README.md

-# Optimizing Client Selection in Federated Learning with Evolutionary Algorithms
+# Federated Learning Project: Optimizing Client Selection with Evolutionary Algorithms

 ## 📖 Overview

-Federated Learning (FL) is a decentralized approach to machine learning where models are trained across multiple devices while keeping data localized.
-This project investigates **client selection strategies** in FL using **Evolutionary Algorithms (EAs)** to improve convergence and reduce communication overhead.
+Federated Learning (FL) is a decentralized machine learning approach where multiple devices train a shared model without exchanging local data.
+This project explores **client selection strategies** using **Evolutionary Algorithms (EAs)** to analyze their impact on model convergence and communication efficiency, comparing them with baseline methods.

 We conduct experiments on **two datasets**:
 - 📸 **CIFAR-100** – Image classification task